Fifteen15Studios/ExpandableCheckbox/README.md

 **setChecked(checked: Boolean)** - Checks or unchecks the parent checkbox and ONLY the parent checkbox.
 Calling this function will NOT affect the children.
 Parameter: If true checks the parent, if False unchecks the parent.

 **setOnCheckedChangeListener(onCheckedChangeListener: CompoundButton.OnCheckedChangeListener?)** - Sets the onCheckedChangeListener for this checkbox.
-Paramters: onCheckedChangeListener: Actions to perform when the check changes for this checkbox.
+Parameters: onCheckedChangeListener: Actions to perform when the check changes for this checkbox.